 When you register as a self-employed personal trainer you’ll need to follow the rules of HMRC self-assessment.
 You’ll need to submit a tax return online declaring your income and expenses once a year by 31 January, as well as paying tax twice a year by 31 January and 31 July.

 Keeping Tax Records

-You are legally required to keep records and paperwork that support all your income and expenses and hold onto them for 6 years.
+As a self-employed personal trainer, you’re legally required to keep records and paperwork that support all your income and expenses and hold onto them for 6 years.
 That way if HMRC ever asks how you arrived at the figures on your tax return, you’ll be able to show them evidence.